-Qualification: A' level Economics Awarding Body: AQA Entry Requirements: 5 GCSE grades 4-9, including English Language grade 5.
+Qualification: A' level Economics Awarding Body: AQA Entry Requirements: 5

+GCSE grades 4-9, including English Language grade 5.
 Maths grade 6.
 You could work for a big corporation as an economic analyst, or be the next Faisal Islam or Laura Kuenssberg of the BBC.
 Banks need economists, as do local and national government, and economics is always valuable in careers like marketing, law, journalism or teaching.

 Economics has become high profile.
-Nurses' pay, BREXIT, the impacts of Covid-19 and the energy crisis on the UK and global economy are just four topics rarely out of the news in recent years, throwing a light on the importance of and divisions within the discipline.
+Junior doctor's pay, Chinese investment in Africa, HS2, and the energy crisis on the UK and global economy are just four topics rarely out of the news in recent years, throwing a light on the importance of and divisions within the discipline.
 You will apply economic theory to support analysis of current economic problems and issues, and you will be able to appreciate the interrelationships between microeconomics and macroeconomics.